 Some experimental mice and even a particular breed of dog have genetic mutations that make their retinas extremely sensitive to light; permanent retinal damage can be caused by light levels that would not harm animals with normal retinas.
-Analogously, people with AMD, Stargardt disease, or retinitis pigmentosa may be more susceptible to retinal light damage than people with normal retinas.
+Analogously, people with macular degeneration, Stargardt disease, or retinitis pigmentosa may be more susceptible to retinal light damage than people with normal retinas.

 The simplest way to protect against possible retinal light damage is to wear sunglasses and a hat.
-The sunglasses should have dark tint.
+The sunglasses should have a dark tint.
 If you hold the glasses up to a light, the light coming through the lenses should appear grey, brown, or yellowish brown—not blue, which is probably the most damaging light wavelength.
 If picking ready-made sunglasses in a store, choose the ones that transmit the least light (but only wear them if you can still see well enough).
 If ordering custom sunglasses, ask the optician for a very dark tint.
 Polarization will also decrease the amount of light coming through sunglasses and helps reduce glare.
 UV protection helps protect the lens inside the eye against cataracts.
 Since UV light is blocked by the lens inside the eye it is the visible light that can harm the retina.

 Since it is thought that blue light can damage the retina, ophthalmologists can now offer blue-blocking lens implants when performing cataract surgery.
 While these may be helpful, the same effect can be achieved by wearing sunglasses.